5l1v3r1/gitmail/README.md

 # gitmail
-Quickly grab a GitHub users email from commits, even when their email privacy is enabled.
-I know the code is shitty and rushed/messy but it works. :p
+Quickly grab a GitHub users email from commits if they have email privacy enabled on their profile :p

 **python main.py [username]**